-This website is provided and maintained by the NSW Department of Planning, Industry & Environment (the Department).
+This website is provided and maintained by the NSW Department of Planning and Environment.
 This privacy statement sets out the Department's practices relating to the privacy of your personal information.
 The Department's privacy practices are regulated by the Privacy and Personal Information Protection Act 1998 (NSW) (PPIP ACT) and the Department's Privacy Management Plan (PMP).
-Due to the recent amalgamation of various agencies to create the Department, we are currently developing a new PMP.
-In the interim, the following PMPs are currently in place.:

 The Department will only collect personal information for a lawful purpose which directly relates to our primary function as a NSW Government agency and for obtaining feedback about our services.
 The Department will not collect any more information than is necessary for it to fulfil these functions.

 The Department will not disclose your personal information to anyone without your consent, unless legally required to do so.